WTAE Obituaries

 March 11, 1934 - October 16, 2011

-Tom Lee, former all night man on the Big 1250 passed away on Sunday October 16, 2011 at Grove City Medical Center.
+Tom Lyons, former all night man on the Big 1250 passed away on Sunday October 16, 2011 at Grove City Medical Center.
 Tom was a perfect fit for Pittsburgh's late night audience.

 Tom Schrecengost Sr , was a former KQV, WTAE, WEDO, WPNT personality .
 Tom was best know for his time at KQV as Tom Lee and at WTAE as Tom Lyons.
 Tom retired from radio in 1996 after a career that took him Kittaning to Erie to Connecticut to Pittsburgh and California and Arizona.
 Tom was 77.